Posted on Burn Injury Blog / Blog / Burn Treatment Techniques

-Assessing the severity of a burn is an integral part of determining how to deal with the burn injury, as well as for deciding whether to evacuate the burned victim.
+Assessing the severity of a burn is an integral part of determining how to deal with the burn injury and deciding whether to evacuate the burn victim.

 Difficulty Level: Check for Moderate Burns First.